What is a weighted blanket and its benefits

 What kind of weighted blanket is best for you?

-There are a lot of different types of weighted blankets, and the biggest difference between them all is how heavy they each are.
+There are a lot of different types of weighted blankets due to the price, and the biggest difference between them all is how heavy they each are and size options according to your bed sizes.
 You can get have a blanket as light as 5 pounds, or as heavy as 30.
-The heavier they are, the more deep pressure stimulation you get, and the more they can relax your nervous system.
+The heavier they are, the more deep pressure stimulation you get, and the more they can relax your nervous system and improve your sleep troubles, this is one of the weighted blanket benefits.
+Here's a guide for your to choose the best one for you and your family.

 The optimal weight of your blanket also should change depending on how old you are.
 Whereas an adult can safely use a blanket as heavy as 30 pounds, a child should never have a blanket that exceeds 15 pounds.

 For a particularly small child, the weight should be less than 8 pounds.
-You should never use a weighted blanket on a baby, as this could pose a very serious health hazard.
+You should never use a gravity blanket on a baby, as this could pose a very serious health hazard.

 Additionally, another important factor to decide on is the material of your weighted blanket.